 Glow in the dark paint does not fluoresce under UV light.
 It glows in the dark only.
 Fluorescent neon coloured paint is the type that reflects psychedelically under a black light.

 If you have a dark area like a basement, home theatre, or room with little daylight you must use a bright light to compensate.
 In those dim or dark areas it is best to get as much direct light on the stars as possible.
 In a basement bedroom sometimes a floor lamp directed at the ceiling is an easy solution.

 I work in an area that never gets natural daylight and yet it glows very brightly in the dark.
 I use bright CFL room lights and the paint closest to the light source obviously glows the brightest.
 If you want your posters or murals to glow brightly don’t put them in a distant shady corner of the room!

 You’ll only see glow colours when the paint is 100% charged.
 As the stored light starts to run out and fade the glow will always be a white colour.
 This is common to all glow in the dark paints.
 The white after-glow will continue to fade but you will easily see it glowing all night long.

-Lastly some of the posters are transparent.
+Lastly some of the decals are transparent.
 It helps to place them on a lighter surface as lighter colours will reflect the light from the paint.
 Very dark colours and black can reduce the appearance of the glow.

 All spaces have different lighting conditions but the general recommendations for any Stella Murals products are: